Gockster/MatchOdds/README.md

 3. Start the containers: docker-compose up -d
 4. The API is now running at:
-   http://localhost:8080/api/ (exact endpoints on swagger step 7) PostgreSQL database on port 5432
+   http://localhost:8080/api/ (exact endpoints on swagger step 7)

+5. Verify everything is working:
+5.1 docker ps
-5.Verify everything is working: docker ps docker logs matchodds-app-1
+5.2 docker logs matchodds-app-1

 6. The application uses:
    Spring Boot backend